Spring Fruits And Vegetables: Seasonal Produce Guide

 Mulberries

 Mulberries are a sweet and tangy spring fruit.
 They’re available in white, red, and black varieties, each with a unique flavor.
-Choose firm, plump berries with vibrant color and no blemishes.
-Eat them soon after purchase for the best taste.

-These berries are great in oatmeal, yogurt, sorbet, salads, and homemade vinaigrette.
+These spring berries are great in oatmeal, yogurt, sorbet, salads, and homemade vinaigrette.
 Enjoy their natural sweetness in various dishes this spring!

 Other Seasonal Spring Fruits